Getting started with Vue DataManager in Vue 2

 Remote data binding

-Remote data binding involves binding external data sources, such as API endpoints, to Syncfusion components.
-This allows you to fetch and display data dynamically from a server.
+Remote data binding involves binding external data sources, such as API endpoints, to Syncfusion® components, enabling dynamic data fetching and display from a server.

-1. Initialize a DataManager object and configure it with the URL of the remote service from which you want to fetch data.
+1. Initialize a DataManager object and configure it with the URL of the remote service from which data is fetched.

 The following example demonstrates how to bind remote data to the grid component using DataManager.